Jordan Holsgrove: Celta

 On 10 September 2020, Holsgrove signed a permanent two-year contract with La Liga side RC Celta de Vigo, being initially assigned to the reserves also in the third division.
 After impressing with the B-side, he made his first team debut on 5 January 2021; after replacing Lautaro De León in the 81st minute, he scored his side's second in a 2–5 Copa del Rey away loss against UD Ibiza.

 Holsgrove made his debut in the Spanish top tier on 8 January 2021, replacing Miguel Baeza at half-time in a 0–4 home loss against Villarreal CF.

 Paços de Ferreira

 On 27 June 2022, Paços de Ferreira announced the signing of Holsgrove.
+On 27 July 2023, Holsgrove announced his departure from Paços de Ferreira.

+Olympiacos

+On 28 July 2023, Olympiacos announced the signing of Holsgrove, with his immediate loan out to Estoril.

 International career

 He was part of the Scotland under-20 team that won bronze medal at 2017 Toulon Tournament, the nations first ever medal at the competition.

 Personal life

 Holsgrove hails from a family of footballers.
 His father Paul was also a midfielder, while his uncle Lee and his grandfather John were both defenders.